 The Sub-Fund may use derivatives, but this is not to promote the environmental or social characteristics.

-The ESG evaluation applies to financial derivative instruments where a single issuer is the underlying asset (i.e., credit default swaps).
+The ESG evaluation applies to financial derivative instruments where a single issuer is the underlying asset (i.e., credit default swaps) and neither long or short positions are permitted on any excluded issuers as a result of sustainability factors in order to promote the environmental or social characteristics.